Rama Vij: Career

 Rama had shot to fame in the region (Punjab) with her roles in Chann Pardesi and Kachehari, both national award-winning feature films in Punjabi.
 However, she got national level recognition as an actress through the very popular teleserial Nukkad way back in 1985.
-Despite her acting talent, Rama could not do well in Bollywood, but still she managed to leave her mark in some well-known movies, such as Veerana, Joshiley, Prem Qaidi, Lava, Taxi Taxie (1978), Chand ka Tukdaa (1994).
+Despite her acting talent, Rama could not do well in Bollywood, but still she managed to leave her mark in some well-known movies, such as Veerana, Joshilaay, Prem Qaidi, Lava, Taxi Taxie (1978), Chaand Kaa Tukdaa (1994).